skfazil/homebrewtestapi/README.md

 # **homebrewtestapi**

-- This is a regular sprin boot project, with couple of controller test cases wired to fail in case data retrieval has issues.
+- This is a regular spring boot project, with couple of controller test cases wired to fail in case data retrieval has issues.